Eogos/Operations/README.md

 Missions are to have a description.ext included, and all license files from media, scripts, and other content are to be included with the mission, even if it is duplicated elsewhere in the repository.

-Mission PBOs must *not* be binarized, and commmits with binarized PBOs will be *rejected*.

 ####Scripts
 Scripts are from various authors, which are attributed either in the script itself, or within the script's license file.
 Please maintain attribution.
 If pushing a script to the repository, please ensure that there is some form of license included.
 Do not push scripts without permission from the original author.